 To prepare ourselves for the unexpected, it is important to base our thinking on the Word of God from the very beginning.

 From the beginning—back in the Garden of Eden—human beings have wanted to take control of their lives.
-We see this in the historical account of Eve’s yielding to the serpent’s temptation to “be as gods” (Genesis 3:5) and in Adam’s decision to follow her in rebellion to God.
+We see this in the historical account of Eve’s yielding to the serpent’s temptation to “be like God” (Genesis 3:5) and in Adam’s decision to follow her in rebellion to God.
 It was that terrible day’s rebellion that brought the reality of unavoidable death and its attendant suffering into human life, for God had warned that the price of rebellion would be death (Genesis 2:17).

 How is it that God had the right to demand Adam’s obedience and to punish rebellion with death?
 God is the Creator of all life.
-He made Adam and Eve and hence all of us, their descendants, in His own image.
-He loved them and He loves us, but He is a just and holy God and therefore judges sin.
-Thankfully, He also is a gracious and merciful God and sent His Son Jesus Christ into the world to die in our place, securing for all who receive Him the free gift of eternal life and fellowship with Him.
+He made Adam and Eve and hence all of us, their descendants, in his own image.
+He loved them and he loves us, but he is a just and holy God and therefore judges sin.
+Thankfully, he also is a gracious and merciful God and sent his Son Jesus Christ into the world to die in our place, securing for all who receive him the free gift of eternal life and fellowship with him.
 Yet still we must face death.

-Historically God is our Creator because He created our first parents and because He is still the one who gives each person the gift of life.
-Therefore, our lives belong to Him.
-Whether we have received the gift of salvation through Jesus Christ or not, our lives belong to Him.
+Historically God is our Creator because he created our first parents and because he is still the one who gives each person the gift of life.
+Therefore, our lives belong to him.
+Whether we have received the gift of salvation through Jesus Christ or not, our lives belong to him.
 How do we know?
-Well, not only did God create the fully human ancestor of all of us in the beginning, but when the Apostle Paul spoke to a pagan crowd in Athens, he declared “In Him we live and move and have our being” (Acts 17:28).
+Well, not only did God create the fully human ancestor of all of us in the beginning, but when the Apostle Paul spoke to a pagan crowd in Athens, he declared, “In him we live and move and have our being” (Acts 17:28).
 It is therefore up to God, the giver of life, to decide when a person’s life should end.
-Because man is created in His image, God has established very narrowly defined conditions under which man is authorized to take the life of another.
+Because man is created in his image, God has established very narrowly defined conditions under which man is authorized to take the life of another.
 (We see this for instance in Genesis 9:6 when God established a capital penalty for murder.)

 The Bible does not condone the taking of one’s own life or euthanasia.
 It simply does not.
-God exhorts us to defend the “speechless . . . who are appointed to die” (Proverbs 31:8–9), not to kill them.
+God exhorts us to defend the “speechless . . . who are appointed to die” (Proverbs 31:8–9, NKJV), not to kill them.
 God forbids murder (Exodus 20:13).
 Euthanasia—the destruction of another person’s life even to end their suffering—is a form of murder.
 It is wrong to do it and wrong to ask someone to do it for you.
 Having the choice to “shuffle off this mortal coil”1 through our own hand or the hand of another is not God’s plan for us.
 We human beings do not have the authority to make that decision for ourselves or our loved ones.

 Why, we might then ask, wouldn’t God give us that right?
-Well first of all, as He is the giver of life, to permit us to simply throw that life away with His blessing would not make sense.
+Well first of all, as he is the giver of life, to permit us to simply throw that life away with his blessing would not make sense.
 Secondly, at a practical level, we human beings are not all knowing: we do not know the future.
 We cannot know, for instance, what might happen during our trip through the valley of the shadow of death that could drastically modify our own experience or dramatically affect the life of another person.
 Psychological distress may abate.
 Bad circumstances may change, and we cannot know that they won’t.
 And we certainly have no right to judge for another—a severely handicapped child, for instance, or an unresponsive adult—whether life is worth living.